sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 * The further I go back in the process, even just in order to let others do it for me, the more I have to learn about everything involved in the making of cloth and the more I can teach others about it.
 * The more of the processing steps I am able to do by myself, the less I depend on others and the better I can help others to do the same.

 I may not be able to do everything.
 I may be able to weave and to sew, but not to spin; or I may be able to spin and to weave, but not to sew; all this is better than nothing.
-Doing even just one of the steps by myself is a gain already and a part of what we call the "precept of bread labour".
+Doing even just one of the steps by myself is a gain already and a part of what is the "precept of physical labour".
 But we have to start somewhere.

 ### Starting from the end

-If I start at the end, I start with sewing my clothing on my own or letting someone I know sew my clothing.
+If I start at the end, I may start with sewing my clothing on my own or letting someone I know sew my clothing.
 By doing so, I purify *one* aspect of the clothing production and remove violence from one processing step.
 If I sew my clothing by myself, no other has to sew it for me.
 I thereby relieve the burden on others.
-By letting someone I know sew my clothing, I do not relieve the burden on others, but I at least can make sure that the one sewing my clothing is doing so deliberately, that he is not abused in the process and adds a little degree of love, beauty and dignity to my clothing.
-But if by sewing I use (or let the tailor use) cheap fabric produced under abusive conditions, I may not end up doing much less harm.
+By letting someone I know sew my clothing, I do not relieve the burden on others, but I at least can make sure that the one sewing my clothing is doing so deliberately, that he is not abused in the process.
+It adds a little degree of love, beauty and dignity to my clothing.
+But if by sewing I use (or let the tailor use) cheap fabric produced under abusive conditions, I do not end up doing much less harm.
 Thus, the natural next step would be to use (or ask the tailor to use) fabric woven under nonviolent conditions, ideally by a weaver nearby (if I cannot weave it myself).
 Then much would have been achieved already!
 The next step would be to make sure that I only weave (or only let someone weave) with yarn produced under nonviolent conditions as well, then I go on to purify the processing of the yarn and finally the flax cultivation or sheep farming.
 In this way I can proceed from the end to the beginning and purify it from top to bottom.

 ### Starting from the beginning